davehorner/cargo-e/addendum/e_crate_version_checker/README.md

 # e_crate_version_checker

 `e_crate_version_checker` is a Rust library and command-line application that checks for new versions of a specified crate from [crates.io](https://crates.io) and optionally updates it using `cargo install`.
-The tool supports both semantic version comparisons (via the `semver` crate) and a simple numeric fallback when the corresponding feature is disabled.
+The tool supports simple numeric version comparisons.
 It also provides an interactive upgrade prompt for improved usability.

 ## Features

 - **Version Checking:**
   Query [crates.io](https://crates.io) to retrieve the latest version of a crate and compare it with the currently installed version.

-- **Semantic Versioning Support:**
-  sorta uses the `semver` crate for accurate version comparison when the feature `uses_semver` is enabled.

 - **Interactive Update:**
   Provides an interactive prompt that asks the user if they want to update a crate when a new version is available.

 - **Flexible Configuration:**
-  Supports enabling/disabling features such as `check-version`, `uses_reqwest`, `uses_serde`, and `uses_semver` to tailor the functionality to your needs.
+  Supports enabling/disabling features such as `check-version`, `uses_reqwest`, and `uses_serde` to tailor the functionality to your needs.

 ## Installation